 - Cross the main road to get the sharing autos from the Big Temple to the Railway Stations.

 - Sharing autos for the bus-stands will be available at the exit of the temple.

 - Be sure as to which bus-stand you wish to reach as there are two bus stands, the old and the new.

 - Traffic police or the tourist information desk outside the temple and at the Railway station are the best places to put forward your queries related to transport within and outside the town.

-- The one day trip with in the city can be completed in 400-500 INR including food and excluding the travel expense to reach Thanjavur.
+- The one day tour of Thanjavur can be completed within the budget of 400-500 INR including food and excluding the travel expense to reach Thanjavur.

 - By Road: Direct buses ply from Chennai (approx. 7 hrs.), Tiruchirapalli (1 hour), Bangalore(8 hours) and Madurai (4-5 hours).

 - By Rail: Regular trains run from Chennai, Hyderabad, Trivandrum, Bangalore, Tiruchirapalli, Chidambaram (in case you are on a temple run in South India).